Scuba Diving in Indonesia

 Currency: Indonesian Rupiah (IDR).
-Most businesses accept either Rupiah or US Dollars.
+Most businesses accept either rupiah or United States dollars.

-Transportation: Taxis and local transportation within towns is available.
+Transportation: Taxis and local transportation within towns are available.
 Rental cars are best for places like Bali.
 For the rest of the region, rely on your resort for local access.

 Halim Perdanakusuma International Airport - Jakarta (HLP)

 Ngurah Rai Airport - Bali International Airport - Denpasar (DPS)

 Electricity: 220v/50Hzelectrical outlets.
 Plug types can be C, F and G.

 Airport Entry/Exit fees: A Visa on Arrival is available for many nationalities.
 Details can be found on the Embassy of the Republic of Indonesia page.
 The departure tax may be payable.

 Helpful links: Ministry of Culture and Tourism Indonesia | Indonesia Travel Guide | Visit Indonesia | Lonely Planet Indonesia

 Book your dive trip to Indonesia: Visit the PADI Dive Shop Locator.